ulisesrey/movie_project/README.md

 # programming_data_science_pac4
 This program was written to analyze the TMBD and extract some meaningful data from it.
+The pipeline includes decompressing the zip file, reading the .csv files, processing them, filtering and then generating some plots.
+To view the full report check: [movie_project/reports/pac4_report.md]

 ## Description
 Important: Do not copy nor write any csv file into data folder, as the code will not work properly.
 The data folder should only contain csv files that belong to a same "dataset" and share and id column.
-If you need to have some csv files within the project write/copy them elsewhere, like in reports/data/ or dev/data/.
+If you need to have some csv files within the project, please write/copy them elsewhere, like in reports/data/ or dev/data/.

 ## Installation
 ### Requirements
 Can they be installed with the package with pip install?